-Like many other employers, you may have purchased a pre-approved plan from a pre-approved plan sponsor and adopted it as your employees’ retirement plan.
+Like many other employers, you may have purchased a pre-approved plan from a pre-approved plan provider and adopted it as your employees’ retirement plan.
 Regardless of the type of retirement plan or the type of pre-approved plan you’ve purchased, you are ultimately responsible for making sure the plan complies with all legal requirements.
 Here are a few tips to help you meet this responsibility.

 - Who is responsible for updating the plan document for any law changes?

 - Who will administer the plan – the pre-approved plan provider or a third party?